ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 that there will be so many violations to the security and compliance requirements, that you can not keep up with all the changes in your enterprise cloud environment.

-Originally when we started investigating solutions to scan your infrastructure as code, cloud environment, container images, ...
+Originally when we started investigating solutions to scan your infrastructure as code and cloud environment.
 We thought it would be short document for internal use only.

-We quickly discovered there are actually quite some interesting tools out their, some that are free and some that cost you a lot of money.
+We quickly discovered there are actually quite some interesting tools out their, some that are free and some that cost you a lot of money, and some that can not just do cloud, but much more.

-We'll be summarizing the tools we found and how they can help you to secure your cloud environment.
+We'll be summarizing the tools we found and how they can help you to secure your cloud environment or other resources.
-What they can do and what they can't do.
+What they can do, what they can't do, what you can use them with and for.

+## AWS

+### Snyk

+Lorem ipsum

+### Trivy

+Trivy Ipsum

+## Kubernetes

+### Snyk

+Snyk ipsum

+### Trivy

+Trivy Ipsum

+## AWS ECS

+### Snyk

+Snyk ipsum

+### Trivy

+Trivy Ipsum

+## Terraform

+### Snyk

+Snyk ipsum

+### Trivy

+Trivy Ipsum